visurg-ai/LEMON/README.md

    img_tensor = torch.tensor(np.array(img)).unsqueeze(0).to('cuda')

    # Extract features from the image using the ResNet50 model
-   outputs = Surg-3Mfm(img_tensor)
+   outputs = SurgFM(img_tensor)
    ```

 <!--
-**Surg-3MFM performance:**
+**SurgFM performance:**

 This figure shows the performance comparison between our foundation
-model, Surg-3MFM, and the state-of-the-art (SotA) models.
+model, SurgFM, and the state-of-the-art (SotA) models.
 Our
 evaluation focuses on three surgical downstream tasks and six
 datasets.
-Surg-3MFM results are shown in bold, axis labels are presented in regular font.
+SurgFM results are shown in bold, axis labels are presented in regular font.

 <img src="https://github.com/user-attachments/assets/080ec843-fc11-4ec7-b669-0bc1de2bf16f">
 -->